(Revised and updated from an earlier version.)

 When should you offer your child a LATER bedtime?

-1. When day/night sleep is out of balance and your child is spending too long in bed.
+1. When your child is up for long periods of time in the middle of the night.
 For families who embrace an early-bedtime philosophy, this can become a very common problem as their baby grows and matures.
-It’s also common if your child is getting very little sleep during the day, resulting in him or her being in bed at night much longer than the averages on our sleep chart.
+It’s also common if your child is getting very little sleep during the day, resulting in him or her being tired very early in the evening.
+This often leads to time in bed at night that is much longer than the averages on our sleep chart.
 In this case you’ll want to focus on getting your child rested during the day and move bedtime later in order to shorten the time in bed overnight.
 When the balance and distribution of sleep is off in this way, you end up with long stretches of wakefulness in the middle of the night that no amount of sleep training will fix (because it’s really a biological problem, not because your child doesn’t know how to fall asleep).
 You can also have this type of “split night” if you try to make your child stay in bed for 12 hours each night, but he or she only needs 11 hours of sleep.
 In this case he/she will be rested but will be awake for an hour at some point during the night.

 3. When your child’s sleep needs have changed.
 Some parents convince themselves that an early bedtime is required long after their child's nighttime sleep requirements decrease.
 This leads to asking your child to sleep at a time when he or she is just not able to sleep.
 This can happen with babies, but it is most common in toddlers.
 The circadian drive to sleep naturally shifts later between age 1 and age 3.
 If you have a toddler whose drive to sleep is happening later than his or her bedtime (see our bedtime battles blog for more info), then you will end up with all kinds of trouble.
 To fix this, first figure out the average time when your child has fallen asleep over the course of a week.
 This is his or her biological bedtime.
 Once you figure this out, put your child down at his or her biological bedtime, so that he/she is ready for sleep when you are asking him/her to sleep.
 You can then gradually move bedtime earlier in 15-20 minute increments until you are putting your child down at a socially acceptable time.